brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 I then realized that wouldn't really work since the voltage is fixed at 9V (ignoring that it drains over time).
 I also realized I misunderstood the voltage divider math and mixed it up with the parallel resistor formula.
 More lessons learned!

+### Temperature trouble... again?
+Skipped for now since I wouldn't have a way of really observing the change in output.

 ## Questions